 |Book now for great hotel deals in Zadar.|

-Head back in the opposite direction and you'll come to the Trg 5 Bunara (Square of the 5 Wells) which once furnished Zadar with water.
+Head back toward the Land Gate and you'll come to the Trg 5 Bunara (Square of the 5 Wells).

 This round pre-Romanesque church dates from around the 9th century and has become a sort of symbol of Zadar.
 First mentioned by Emperor Constantine in the 10th century, the church was named after the bishop who allegedly instigated its construction.
 With a round, central building and three semi-circular apses, its features are most unusual.
 Now de-consecrated, it's largely empty inside but the excellent acoustics have made it Zadar's premier concert hall.